Wowo51/TranscendAI/README.md

 Examples, multidimensional optimizers.
 These are simple CPU optimizers, suitable for low dimensional problems.<br>
 Adam, Swarm.

 Here are some cost of production quotes.
 These doesn't include the cost of writing the Specification.
-These are just the cost of developing with Raven given the Specification and includes a quick human review of the unit testing code to ensure that it actually tested project.
+These are just the cost of developing with Raven given the Specification and include a quick human review of the unit testing code to ensure that it actually tested the project.
 On a realistic basis one would spend more time checking out the product before shipping and there would be the cost of communicating with clients, etc.

 Adam.<br>
 OpenAI API cost: $0.56<br>